sundvall/sundvall-portfolio/content/portfolio/_index.md

 description: 'Portfolio Section'
 ---

-As a web developer in agile teams, these are projects I've been working on the latest couple of years.
+As a web developer in agile teams, these are projects I've been involved in the latest years.